VideoXum: Cross-modal Visual and Textural Summarization of Videos: Methodology

 \subsection{Problem Formulation}

 We formulate the problem of cross-modal video summarization as a multi-task learning problem, including V2V-SUM and V2T-SUM.
 Given a video $\mathcal{V}=\{\bv_{i}\}_{i=1}^{T}$, $T$ is the number of frames in the video and $\bv_i$ denotes the $i\text{-th}$ frame in the temporal order.
-Our goal is to learn a shared video encoder $f(\cdot; \theta)$ followed by two task-specific decoders, including a video summarization decoder $g_v(\cdot; \theta_{v})$ and a text summarization decoder $g_t(\cdot; \theta_t)$.
-In particular, the notations of $\theta$, $\theta_v$, and $\theta_t$ represent the learnable parameters of the shared video encoder, video summarization decoder, and text summarization decoder, respectively.
+Our goal is to learn a shared video encoder $f(\cdot; \theta)$ followed by two task-specific decoders, including a video summarization (video-sum) decoder $g_v(\cdot; \theta_{v})$ and a text summarization (text-sum) decoder $g_t(\cdot; \theta_t)$.
+In particular, the notations of $\theta$, $\theta_v$, and $\theta_t$ represent the learnable parameters of the shared video encoder, video-sum decoder, and text-sum decoder, respectively.
 We first feed the input video $\mathcal{V}$ into the shared video encoder to produce the video features $\tilde{\mathcal{Z}}$:

 where $\mathcal{E}_\text{temp}$ is the temporal position embedding for the video frames.
 Given the video features $\tilde{\mathcal{Z}}$, the model generates a video summary $\mathcal{V}_\text{sum}$ and a text summary $\mathcal{T}_\text{sum}$.
 In particular, we can formulate visual and narrative outcomes as follows: